thoughtworksarts/thoughtworksarts.github.io/app/open-call/2019-volumetric-workshop/index.markdown

 ---
 layout     : post-special
 title	   : "Volumetric Filmmaking Workshop with Depthkit"
-description: Open Call for a Volumetric Filmmaking workshop to learn Depthkit, hosted by ThoughtWorks Arts and Scatter in New York image      : /images/posts-special/open-call/2019-volumetric-workshop/og_volumetric.jpg
+description: Open Call for a Volumetric Filmmaking workshop to learn Depthkit, hosted by Thoughtworks Arts and Scatter in New York image      : /images/posts-special/open-call/2019-volumetric-workshop/og_volumetric.jpg
 ---
 <p class="notice">Note: The deadline for this call has passed and submissions are no longer being accepted.
 Applicants will be contacted by email regarding participation.</p>

-ThoughtWorks Arts is partnering with the creative studio [Scatter](http://scatter.nyc/) to host a unique, free, intensive learning workshop on volumetric filmmaking.
+Thoughtworks Arts is partnering with the creative studio [Scatter](http://scatter.nyc/) to host a unique, free, intensive learning workshop on volumetric filmmaking.
 Apply now to join us for a two-day weekend event exploring [Depthkit](https://www.depthkit.tv), Scatter’s toolkit for accessible volumetric video capture.

 {% include image file='volumetric-workshop.jpg' %}